NICHOLAS85/updatelocal/README.md

 Without arguments updatelocal will fetch all the directories located in $UPDATELOCAL_GITDIR and highlight the repos with pending updates
 Args:
-  -r | --repull [basename] Completely reset supplied git directory basename and pull latest changes from remote repo, resets current directory if basename not supplied
+  -r | --repull  [basename] Completely reset supplied git directory basename and pull latest changes
-  -p | --pwd               Set $UPDATELOCAL_GITDIR to the current directory temporarily and run -c | --changes           Show a log of all repos with changes which have not been pulled yet
+                            from remote repo, resets  current directory if basename not supplied -p | --pwd                Set $UPDATELOCAL_GITDIR to the current directory temporarily -c | --changes [basename] Show a log of all repos with changes which have not been pulled yet, optionally of just basename

   -h | --help               Show this extremely helpful text
 ```

 # Install